Array

 drop

-Skips the given number of elements at the start of the given array.
+💧 Skips a specified number of elements from the start of an array.

-It is loosely based on the experimental Iterator.prototype.drop() (opens in a new tab).
+It is loosely based on the Iterator.prototype.drop() (opens in a new tab) method.

 Syntax